 Over the years, I have travelled over 50,000 kilometres in nine countries.
 Yes, I use a travel assistant app that keeps track of that data.
-Some of the trips have been amazing, some not so great; each was an experience worth emptying my pockets for.
-And because every day on a trip isn’t the same, it’s only the "highlights” that shine through my Instagram stories.
+Some of the trips have been amazing, some not so great; each an experience worth emptying my pockets for.
+And because every day on a trip is never the same, only the "highlights" shine through my Instagram stories.

-This article is an itinerary of me hopping across countries and cities, picking a highlight from each trip, presenting a montage of my travels.
+This article is an itinerary of me hopping across countries and cities, picking highlights from each trip, presenting a montage of my travels.

 Upon landing, I made my way through a parade of trolleys to experience the Shanghai Maglev Train, the only operational magnetic levitation transport in the world.
-Super sleek and futuristic, this machine took me to Longyang Road station from the airport, going up to 300 kilometres per hour.
-The landscape outside whizzed past as my ears kept popping.
-And long before I could finish humming the tunes of one Artcell song, I was in the city.
+Super sleek and futuristic, this machine took me to the Longyang Road station from the airport, going in speeds north of 300 kilometres per hour.
+The landscape outside whizzed past as my ears popped.
+And long before I could finish humming the tunes of an Artcell track, I was in the city.
 Far into the sky rose the towers of Lujiazui, their observatory decks on top of my bucket list.

-Fluent only in "Sawasdee!" — the only bit of Thai I knew — I ordered Pad thai and shrimp tempura.
-There were many such restaurants all lined up by the road, managed by married couples; the men cooked while the women took care of the finances.
-As soon as the steaming noodles and shrimp landed in front of me, the sky opened its gates.
+Fluent only in "Sawasdee!" — the only bit of Thai I knew — I ordered pad thai and shrimp tempura.
+There were many such restaurants all lined up along the road, managed by middle-aged couples; the men cooked while the women took care of the orders and finances.
+As soon as a bowl of steaming noodles and shrimp landed in front of me, the sky opened its gates.
 The spices danced on my taste buds and the complimentary coconut smoothie sent me into a meditative state, not to be disturbed by obscure Thai yells to get under a shelter.

 The Sri Mahamariamman Temple, Sin Sze Si Ya Temple, and Jamek Mosque were easiest to find.
 So were the St Mary's Cathedral, Sultan Abdul Samad Building beside Merdeka Square, and museums close by.
-However, the bustling Petaling Street drove me insane as I traversed its entire length more than a few times in search of Fung Wong Biscuit, a century-old bakery.
-When I did find it, the owner, perplexed with this animated man, cared enough to stamp his booklet.
+However, the bustling Petaling Street drove me insane as I traversed its entire length several times in search of Fung Wong Biscuit, a century-old bakery.
+When I did find it, the owner, confused with this animated tourist, cared enough to stamp his booklet.
 Mission accomplished.

-In the city which lets me be a babu moshai, Park Street is where I felt at home.
+In the city that lets me be a babumoshai, Park Street is where I felt at home.
 Walking through Sudder Street and then past the Indian Museum, the next left turn lured me into "the Street that Never Sleeps".
-This cosmopolitan avenue has everything to offer — hotels, shopping, bookstores (a personal agenda), coffee, historical architecture because it’s been here since the late 18th century, nightlife, Kusum Rolls (another personal agenda) — everything.
-It's an amusement park for the senses but mostly for the pockets.
-I spent a good half hour scouring through covers at the Oxford Bookstore, ordered myself a double egg double chicken kati roll at Kusum's, and simply walked the road from end to end when I realised I needed coffee, and Café Coffee Day obliged.
-One travels through time at Park Street, stopping to either hail a yellow taxi or to take in the blinding lights and timelessness of it all.
+This cosmopolitan avenue has everything to offer — hotels, shopping, bookstores (a personal agenda), coffee, historical architecture from the late 18th century, nightlife, Kusum Rolls (another personal agenda) — everything.
+It's an amusement park for the senses and for your pockets.
+I spent a good half hour scouring through covers at the Oxford Bookstore, ordered myself a double-egg double-chicken kati roll at Kusum's, and simply walked the road from end to end when I realised I needed coffee, and Café Coffee Day obliged.
+One travels through time at Park Street, stopping to either hail a yellow Ambassador taxi or to take in the blinding lights and timelessness of it all.

 After promising the concierge I'd be back before check-out time, I took a Grab bike to Jombor bus station.
-As if the locals knew why I was there, I was promptly directed to get on the Cemara Tunggal bus that would drop me at the temple's entrance.
-The single largest Buddhist structure on the planet, the scale of Borobudur and intricacy of its architecture had me mesmerised the moment it appeared on my peripheral vision.
-I walked clockwise around the temple as instructed, one platform after another, stopping to look at the stories carved on the stones — the life story of Buddha and his journey towards Nirvana.
+As if the locals knew why I was there, they promptly directed me to get on the Cemara Tunggal bus that would drop me at the temple's entrance.
+The single largest Buddhist structure on the planet, the scale of Borobudur and the intricacy of its architecture had me mesmerised the moment it appeared on my peripheral vision.
+I walked clockwise around the temple as instructed, one platform after another, stopping to look at the stories carved on the stones — the life of Buddha and his journey towards Nirvana.
 I had fun enacting Temple Run on its terraces.
-The horizon came into view as I climbed to the topmost platform, where a total of 72 Buddha statues sat inside individual perforated stupas.
-In the distance, I could see the volcanoes Merapi and Merbabu under the clear sky, and recalled what my Grab driver had told me earlier that morning.
+The horizon came into view as I climbed onto the topmost platform, where a total of 72 Buddha statues sat inside individual perforated stupas.
+In the distance, I could see volcanoes Merapi and Merbabu under the clear sky, recalling what my Grab driver had told me earlier that morning.

 "Sir, try to see the Merapi and Merbabu from the top.
-If you do, consider yourself a lucky man,” he had said.
+If you do, consider yourself a lucky man."